 Choose your own adventure with a Self-Designed Major!

 Sterling College tends to attract independent-minded souls, so it’s no surprise that many Sterling students choose our interdisciplinary Self-Designed Major.
-Actually, 60 percent of all Sterling students do just that!
+Actually, around half of all Sterling students do just that!

 The Self-Designed Major allows you to march to the beat of your own heart, charting a path that looks uniquely like you.
-Are you interested in tropical ecology, nature writing, or urban agriculture?
-Do you have a passion for woodworking, raising bees, or educating people about the environment or agriculture?
+Are you interested in agroecology, sustainable building, or cultural ecology?
+Do you have a passion for woodworking, social justice, or educating people about the environment or agriculture?
 How do you want to make an impact on planetary sustainability and how can we help you get there?

 With the help of faculty advisors, you will have the opportunity to navigate the Sterling College curriculum your way, creating an interdisciplinary studies degree program that aligns with your interests and values.